 3. Consider a specialized "hairball formula" foods.

 If your cat doesn't take to canned pumpkin, "hairball formula" foods are high-fiber foods designed to improve the health of your cat’s coat, minimize the amount of shedding, and encourage hairballs in cats to pass through the digestive system.
-Check with your vet for recommendations.
+As always, check with your vet for recommendations!